 You do not need to write your own automated deployment systems.
 You don’t need to pay for a team of consultants to come into your business, agree some requirements and deliver a behemoth system designed to get your product out the door.

-There are a number of good automated software deployment tools out there – and yes, Deployment Manager is one of those – that can be tailored to your needs, integrated into your existing infrastructure and will reduce the overhead of setting up an automated deployment process to an hour or two.
+There are a number of good automated software deployment tools out there, like Octopus Deploy, that can be tailored to your needs, integrated into your existing infrastructure and will reduce the overhead of setting up an automated deployment process to an hour or two.
 Leaving your team with a ‘one-click’, totally hands-off, fully automated deployment process that is, apparently, a no-brainer.